rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/04 Realism and anti-realism.md

 - Is the job of a scientific theory to be true?
 - Do electrons exist?

-Science captures something true about the world — why it works really well
+Science captures something true about the world $\rightarrow$ why it works really well

-Anti-realism is not talking about people who think that science does not work (making good predictions, enabling us to make good technology)
+Anti-realism is *not* talking about people who think that science does not work (making good predictions, enabling us to make good technology)

 # Empirical adequacy